fourmolu/fourmolu/changelog.d/add-record-style.md

 # Changelog

 * Add a `record-style` to configure the placement of record braces.
-The option `aligned` keeps the current behavior, the option `diff-friendly` holds the open brace on the same line as the record constructor's name (#467)
+The option `aligned` keeps the current behavior, the option `knr` holds the open brace on the same line as the record constructor's name (#467)